Personal Independence Payment (PIP)

 What happens if an adult is claiming DLA?

 If you are transferring from an existing DLA claim to PIP you do not have to meet the PIP three month qualifying period.
 You will have 28 days to claim PIP – generally this will be done by phone (although paper claim forms are available in exceptional circumstances).
-This is the administrative claim only.
+This is the initial claim only.
 If you do not claim within the 28 days, your DLA will be suspended.
 A letter will be sent saying that the suspension will be lifted if you claim within the next 28 days.
 If no claim is made the DLA claim is terminated.
 In these circumstances DLA will continue to be paid for a further 13 days following your next payday.

 If the claim is made the 'How does your disability affect you' form is sent to you.
 Failure to return the form will result in the claim being terminated.
 If the form has not been received and the DWP (PIP Centre in Northern Ireland) have identified that you need additional support you may be invited to a face-to-face consultation.